 There is solid evidence for the effectiveness of migration from computer simulations and observed planetary characteristics.
 But there are three possible physical mechanisms for migration and (if the planets did migrate) it is not known which mechanism was responsible.
 The mechanisms all involve planetary interactions: with the protoplanetary disk, with a stellar companion (like a binary), or among multiple planets.
 Each one imposes its own set of conditions, with different timescales that offer a possible way to discriminate between them.
 Simulations show, for example, that migrations due to interactions with another body typically take much longer than disk migration.
 Therefore, close-in super-Earths or Jupiter-size planets around stars younger than one hundred million years would not have had enough time to migrate inward by a slow process such as planet–planet or planet–star interaction.

 Reference: “Zodiacal Exoplanets in the (ZEIT).
 III.
-A Short-Period Planet Orbiting a Pre-Main-Sequence Star in the Upper Scorpius OB Association,” Andrew W. Mann, Elisabeth R. Newton, Aaron C. Rizzuto, Jonathan Irwin, Gregory A. Feiden, Eric Gaidos, Gregory N. Mace, Adam L. Kraus, David J. James, Megan Ansdell, David Charbonneau, Kevin R. Covey, Michael J. Ireland, Daniel T. Jaffe, Marshall C. Johnson, Benjamin Kidder, and Andrew Vanderburg, AJ 152, 61, 2016.
+A Short-Period Planet Orbiting a Pre-Main-Sequence Star in the Upper Scorpius OB Association” by Andrew W. Mann, Elisabeth R. Newton, Aaron C. Rizzuto, Jonathan Irwin, Gregory A. Feiden, Eric Gaidos, Gregory N. Mace, Adam L. Kraus, David J. James, Megan Ansdell, David Charbonneau, Kevin R. Covey, Michael J. Ireland, Daniel T. Jaffe, Marshall C. Johnson, Benjamin Kidder and Andrew Vanderburg, 18 August 2016, The Astrophysical Journal.